-These Healthy Chocolate Chip Cookies are the most asked for cookie in our house!
+These Chocolate Chip Cookies are the most asked for cookie in our house!
 Thay are made with NO sugar, NO flour, NO eggs and NO butter.
 Just the BEST chocolatey goodness with every bite.

 How can something with so many healthy swaps taste so darn good?
 These Chocolate Chip cookies are honestly one of the best cookies I have ever eaten!
 Really!